 Get A Taste Of The Arctic While In Nunavut

 Blessed with clean waters and wildlands, Nunavut is home to a vast array of fish and game that Inuit have harvested since time immemorial.
-While traditional country foods still make up a large portion of local diets, there’s also a burgeoning foodie scene (especially in Iqaluit and the regional hubs) where Nunavut staples are being remixed and reimagined, alongside international dishes brought North by enterprising newcomers.
+While traditional country foods still make up a large portion of local diets, there’s also a budding foodie scene (especially in Iqaluit and the regional hubs) where Nunavut staples are being remixed and reimagined, alongside international dishes brought North by enterprising newcomers.

 Here’s how to get a taste of the Arctic on your next adventure in Nunavut: